RJoshi141/retro-snake-game/README.md

 - `Up Arrow`: Move up
 - `Down Arrow`: Move down

-The objective is to eat the food (green square) that appears randomly on the screen.
+The objective is to eat the food (red square) that appears randomly on the screen.
 Each time the snake eats the food, it grows in length.
 The game ends if the snake runs into the walls or itself.

 ## Exercises